A professor in front of a classroom, lecturing to students at desks.

 Associate Professor, Strategic Management

-Headshot of Brent McKnight, a smiling man with short, dark hair and a beard, in a pale blue collared shirt and a gray plaid blazer.
+Headshot of Brent McKnight, a smiling man with short, dark hair, a beard, wearing a gray blazer.

 Dr. McKnight studies how firms and organizations address complex societal problems.
 Currently this interest has led to him to undertake research in the areas of responsible investing at the retail advisory, the role of firms in community resilience and adaptation to climate change induced natural disasters, and how non-profits and firms can improve integration outcomes for refugee newcomers.
 He is also studying non-profit and main-street retailer responses to COVID.